-Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference Total emissions - net tonnes of CO 2 equivalent emissions for the whole business and its activities, allowing for sequestration (sum of the above less offsets).
+Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference Total emissions - net tonnes of CO2 equivalent emissions for the whole business and its activities, allowing for sequestration (sum of the above less offsets).
 Leased assets and emissions - where a leased asset generates emissions, these emissions should be reported under the same category as if the water business owned the asset.
 I.e. a water business owns one truck and leases one truck for the operation of its treatment facility - emissions should be reported for both vehicles under 'Transport - scope 1'.
 CRR 6 Treatment plant biosolid reuse (Tonnes) (Reuse Schedule in Reporting Template) Mass produced (Tonnes) Mass reused (Tonnes) Mass stored (Tonnes) Melbourne Water (A) Regional and Metropolitan (A) Biosolids reuse as a % of biosolids produced in the reporting year Total mass of biosolids reused Mass produced - the mass dry weight (Tonnes) of biosolids produced by the licensee's sewage treatment plants.
 Biosolids is considered to be produced when it is extracted from the process, for storage or reuse purposes.
 It excludes biomass accumulating in the process and lagoon systems.
 Mass reused - the mass dry weight (Tonnes) of biosolids reuse undertaken in accordance with EPA published guidelines or exempted from EPA licensing on the basis of being recognised as a legitimate reuse activity.
 Includes biosolids produced and reused within the reporting period, plus reuse from stockpiled biosolids in the reporting year.
 Mass stored - the mass dry weight (Tonnes) of biosolids produced during the reporting year that is stored by, or on behalf of, the licensee.
 (This does not refer to the total amount of currently stockpiled biosolids material.)
 Biosolids - primarily organic solids derived from sewerage treatment processes, which must meet EPA requirements for reuse.
 It does not include non-stabilised sludge.

-Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference CRR 7 Trade waste volume received (ML) By treatment plant Melbourne Water (A) Volume of trade waste received into each treatment plant as Trade waste volume - the aggregated influent volume (ML) of trade waste received into each of the water business's own treatment plants.
-W17 (Treatment Plant Schedule in Reporting Template) Regional and Metropolitan (A) a % of total influent volume The trade waste volumes should be based on the billable volumes (metered and estimated) as reported under BED 19 and does not include the 'deemed' trade waste discharges.
+Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference CRR 7 Trade waste volume received (ML) By treatment plant Melbourne Water (A) Volume of trade waste received into each Trade waste volume - the aggregated influent volume (ML) of trade waste received into each of the water business's own treatment plants.
+W17 (Treatment Plant Schedule in Reporting Template) Regional and Metropolitan (A) treatment plant as a % of total influent volume The trade waste volumes should be based on the billable volumes (metered and estimated) as reported under BED 19 and does not include the 'deemed' trade waste discharges.

 Indicator reference Performance indicator Split Coverage Performance measure Definition NPF Reference Drinking Wate r Quality (DWQ) DWQ 1 Standards for drinking water quality Percentage of connections receiving water meeting E. Coli standards (%) Percentage of connections receiving water meeting turbidity standards (%) Regional and Metropolitan (A) % of connections receiving water meeting standards for: • E. coli • Turbidity Percentage of Connections - the number (No) of connections receiving drinking water that complies with the standard for E. coli and turbidity, expressed as a proportion of connections receiving drinking water from that supplier.
 Excluded - non-potable (regulated) supplies are excluded from calculations.
-The formula for % of connections receiving water meeting standards is: Number of connections in zones without a non-compliance x 100 Total number of connections Standards - the standards for drinking water quality are set out in the Safe Drinking Water Regulations 2015.
-(Note that for data prior to 18 July 2015, businesses reported using the 2005 regulations.)
-Compliance with the standard - compliance with standards for E. coli and turbidity is assessed annually on a zone-by-zone basis.
-Any confirmed non-compliant test result for a supply zone means that zone is considered non-compliant for the year, i.e. it was not fully compliant for the full year.
-Zone - equivalent to a water sampling locality/zone of water supply system, as defined in the Safe Drinking Water Regulations 2015.
-Each zone will be assessed as either compliant or non-compliant with the standards. НЗ DWQ 2 Non-compliance incidents (water sampling and audit) Regional and Metropolitan (A) Number of non-compliance incidents (water Non-compliance incident - measures the sum of the following: Number of notifications of non-complying water supplied in accordance with s.
+The formula for % of connections receiving water meeting standards is: Number of connections in zones without a non-compliance x 100 H3 DWQ 2 Non-compliance incidents (water sampling and audit) Regional and Metropolitan (A) Number of non-compliance incidents (water Non-compliance incident - measures the sum of the following: Number of notifications of non-complying water supplied in accordance with s.
 18. of the Safe Drinking Water Act 2003.